 Home

-Word Smith: Indian Summer, American Style
+Word Smith: Indian Summer

 It is impossible to be politically correct, respectful and honest all of the time.
 No matter what you say today, it seems, someone will hate you or be thoroughly offended by what you say.
 No one is satisfied with partial answers.
-However, partial answers, if meant to reveal deeper truths, are better than lies.
+However, partial answers, if meant to reveal deeper truths, are better than misinformation and lies.

-The pictures below are not posted as social commentary, but rather for thoughtful reflection and introspection …
+The pictures below are NOT posted as social commentary, but rather for thoughtful reflection and introspection …

 Indian Summer